Connect with us

 Early last month, news emerged that a Nairobi-based housing company shut down its offices – allegedly before starting construction of a multi-million project despite receiving payments from prospective homeowners.

-The sweet deal blinded prospective homeowners who did not care that Smart Homes did not have any physical office in the country and was operating using only a Facebook page and website.
+The sweet deal blinded prospective homeowners who did not care that Smart Homes did not have any physical office and was operating using only a Facebook page and website.

 After luring enough buyers, the company went under by shutting down its Facebook page and website, leaving investors high and dry.